 Americano coffee is made with espresso and hot water.
 The espresso is mixed with hot water to dilute the strong taste of the espresso.
-The ratio for this drink is 2/3 water and 1/3 espresso (usually two espresso shots).
+The ratio for this drink is 1/3 espresso (usually two espresso shots) and 2/3 hot water.
 The Americano was originally created in Italy by American soldiers.

 Now you know the basics, but there’s more to this drink.